Suffering from an abdominal hernia is no fun at all. You can feel pain or discomfort and experience localized swelling on the abdomen or groin.

 Using sutures alone can cause complications, as sometimes regular pressure on the abdomen to push through the sutures, causing them to fail.

 This incision and sutures method of surgery can come with complications.
-This is why a separate procedure was invented that seeks to bridge the hole or weakness with a plastic mesh or screen.
+For this reason, a separate procedure was created to bridge the weakness or hole with a plastic mesh.
+Some doctors use a plastic screen.
+The procedure is minimally invasive thanks to the latest surgical advances.

 Since the camera is so small, the surgeon can repair hernias in virtually any location around the abdomen and groin while simultaneously reducing the risk of recurrence.